daniel10015/GPU-Programming-Examples/README.md

 # GPU Algorithms Examples
 Normally I would do this in C++.
-I stumbled across OpenAI Triton on the GPU-Mode discord.
+I stumbled across OpenAI Triton on the GPU MODE discord.
 Curious about it, I thought this would be a good time to try it out.

 The Triton compiler does automatic optimizations that usually a CUDA programmer would do by hand.
 So I decided to write these algorithms in Triton to learn more about it.
 I will not test Triton, but instead test the runtime of the parallel algorithms with their single-threaded counterpart on the CPU.